m1ghtym0/write-ups/browser/33c3ctf-feuerfuchs/README.md

 You can download the release [here](https://ftp.mozilla.org/pub/firefox/releases/50.1.0/source/firefox-50.1.0.source.tar.xz)

-I had to fix a small issue in their build system, which you can find in build/icu.patch If you want to use the debug build the following assertions in `js/src/vm/SelfHosting.cp` are stopping the exploit, therefore, I created the build/debug.patch to remove them.
+I had to fix a small issue in their build system, which you can find in build/icu.patch If you want to use the debug build the `#ifdef DEBUG` assertions in `js/src/vm/SelfHosting.cpp` are stopping the exploit.
+I created the build/debug.patch to remove them.

 You can find the resulting build-script in [build/build.sh](build/build.sh).

-For the exploit development I've build a standalone js-shell as well, [here](https://github.com/m1ghtym0/browser-pwn#spidermonkey) you can find a build instruction.
+For the exploit development I've build a standalone js-shell as well, [here](https://github.com/m1ghtym0/browser-pwn#spidermonkey) you can find the build instructions.

 ## Run